 - You spend increasing amounts of time and energy on both getting and using clonidine

 - You can’t ever seem to successfully quit using clonidine

 - You feel the effects of withdrawal when you try to stop taking clonidine

 Noticing the signs of clonidine addiction in others can be the first step towards getting them the help they need.
 Some of these signs could include difficulties at work or at school, a degraded personal appearance or grooming, failing health, erratic and drastic changes in behavior, and money problems.

 Symptoms of Clonidine Withdrawal

-Though clonidine is not as addictive as many drugs, some of the withdrawal symptoms are similar to that of other narcotics and the intensity of each will depend on the length and severity of clonidine abuse.
+Though it is not as addictive as many drugs, some of the withdrawal symptoms are similar to that of other narcotics and the intensity of each will depend on the length and severity of abuse.
 Some of these symptoms include:

 In addition to the greater likelihood of these symptoms presenting when higher doses of the drug were used, the simultaneous use of clonidine with beta-blockers can also make such symptoms more likely.
-As such, patients that are taken off of clonidine should first be taken off of the beta-blocker several days before clonidine.
+As such, patients that are taken off of it should first be taken off of the beta-blocker several days prior.

 Other symptoms caused by clonidine withdrawal can include cerebrovascular accidents, hypertensive encephalopathy, and even death, though such instances are rare.
 Given the potentially fatal consequences of withdrawal, however, the detoxification process is different than other drugs.